Key Investment Criteria

 Currency: USD, EUR, or local currency

-Pricing: 6 - 9% interest in USD
+Pricing: 7.5 - 10% interest in USD

-Term: 2 - 5 years
+Term: 2 - 4 years

-Capital: Senior or subordinated debt
+Capital: Senior debt

 Small and Growing Businesses